Warvan1/MotoTracker/readme.md

 # MotoTracker
-MotoTracker is a Java Android App made with Android Studio
+MotoTracker is a Java Android App used to manage car maintenance and track fuel costs and efficiency.

 ## Quick Start
-Currently there is no way to use the app except by cloning the repository and then downloading it on your phone using android studio.
-Eventually I will try and add the app to F-Droid or Google Play Store.

-## Usage
+To use the app you will need to deploy it from scratch using android studio and developer mode on your phone.
-To use the app you need to make an account and then head to the car manager to add your first car.
+After you install the app you will need to make an account or use the guest account, Guest@mototracker.xyz Password: Guest1!!

 ### Dashboard
 The Dashboard displays basic information about the selected car including,